Mark Ingram II Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Ingram averaged 44.2 rushing yards per game over his eight career matchups against the Panthers, 13.7 more yards than his over/under in Sunday's game.
+- Over his eight career matchups against the Panthers, Ingram averaged 44.2 rushing yards per game, 13.7 more yards than his over/under in Sunday's game.

-- Ingram has had a rushing touchdown in one game against the Panthers, but did not have multiple TDs in that game.

 - Note: Ingram's stats vs. Panthers date back to 2016.

-- The Panthers have the NFL's 21st-ranked defense against the run, giving up 118.5 yards per game.
+- In terms of defending against the run, the Panthers are 21st in the NFL, giving up 118.5 yards per game.

-- Ingram and the Saints will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (14).
+- This year the Panthers are ranked 18th in the NFL in rushing touchdowns allowed (14).

 Recent Performances

-- Last week against the Dolphins, Ingram ran for 17 yards on four carries (averaging 4.2 yards per attempt).
+- In last week's matchup with the Dolphins, Ingram racked up 17 yards on four carries (averaging 4.2 yards per attempt).

-- Over his last three games, Ingram has run for 27 yards on 13 carries (9.0 ypg).
+- Ingram has put up 27 rushing yards on 13 carries (9.0 yards per game) with zero touchdowns during his last three games.

 Ingram's New Orleans Teammates